 McCartney himself changed his original story when writing for his book "Many Years From Now."
 "I remember writing that in our front living room at Forthlin Road on my own so that's pretty much all mine."
 Either way, "I'll Follow The Sun" appears to be primarily a McCartney number that was mostly written in 1958 but finished up just before being recorded at EMI six years later.

 As to why they waited so long to bring it out, McCartney gives us a clue.
 "We had this hard R&B image in Liverpool, so I think songs like 'I'll Follow The Sun,' ballads like that, got pushed back to later."

-The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, not to mention putting the finishing touches on a previously recorded track.
+The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, as well as putting the finishing touches on a previously recorded track.
 Among the songs completed on this day was "I'll Follow The Sun."

 The session began at 2:30 pm in EMI Studio Two and started off with edit pieces being recorded for "Eight Days A Week" followed by recording "Kansas City/Hey-Hey-Hey-Hey!", "Mr. Moonlight" and "I Feel Fine," which would become their next single.
-At approximately 8:30 pm, while roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun," which was at approximately 8:30 pm.
+At approximately 8:30 pm, while roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun."

-Eight takes of the full band arrangement (many of them ending with eruptions of laughter) were required before everyone was satisfied, but a couple adjustments needed to be made as the session progressed.
+Eight takes of the full band arrangement (many of them ending with eruptions of laughter) were required before everyone was satisfied, but a couple of adjustments needed to be made as the session progressed.
 Engineer Geoff Emerick explains: "At first they couldn't think of anything for Ringo to do - he played drums on a run-through, but it sounded all wrong, too aggressive and distracting; Paul wanted something more subtle.
 After a good deal of discussion, Paul came up with the idea of having Ringo just slap his legs in time, and that worked well.
 Enthralled, I watched (engineer) Norman (Smith) carefully position a mic between Ringo's knees; then, back in the control room, he cranked up the EQ to add some extra depth to the sound."